conversejs/pluggable.js/README.md

     window.myapp.registerplugin('my-plugin', {

         overrides: {
-            // Overrides mentioned here will be picked up by pluggable.js
+            // overrides mentioned here will be picked up by Pluggable's
-            // and they will replace existing methods on the relevant objects.
+            // plugin architecture, they will replace existing methods on the
+            // relevant objects or classes.
+            //
+            // When overriding a method or function, you can still call the
+            // original as an attribute on `this._super`.
+To properly call it
+            // as if it was never overridden, you can call it with
+            // `.apply(this, arguments)`.
             //
             // New functions which don't exist yet can also be added.